notepad-plus-plus/npp-usermanual/content/docs/preferences.md

         * For example, Perl and Python syntax highlighting would be selected through the **Language&nbsp;>&nbsp;P** submenu, rather than directly from the language menu.
     * `Available items ⇄ Disabled items`: by moving a language into the `Disabled items` column, it will no longer show up in the **Language** menu list.
         * If you have moved items to Disabled Items _and_ have checked `☑ Make language menu compact`, there may end up being empty letter-based subfolders in the **Language Menu**.
-* **Tab settings**:
+* **Indent settings**:
+    * Renamed in v8.6.9.
+(Previuosly called "Tab settings")
+    * Language selector panel:
-    * `[Default]` sets the tab behavior for the "default" condition.
+      - `[Default]` sets the tab behavior for the "default" condition.
-    * `normal` sets the tab behavior for plain text.
+      - `normal` sets the tab behavior for plain text.
-    * Other selections will choose for which syntax-language the tab settings are being changed.
+      - Other selections will choose for which syntax-language the tab settings are being changed.
     * `☐ Use default value`: Not visible on the `[Default]` selection.
 For other languages, will use the values from the `[Default]` selection for that particular language.
-    * `Tab size : ___`: sets the width of the tab stop.
+    * `Indent size : ___`: sets the width of the tab stop.
 (For example, the picture below shows a tab size of 4, so the tab stops will be at 1, 5, 9. and so on.)
-    * `☐ Replace by space`: When set, hitting the <kbd>Tab</kbd> key will insert up to that number of space (U+0020) characters, such that the next character will be at the next tab stop; when not set, the <kbd>Tab</kbd> key will insert the literal ASCII Tab (U+0009) character.
+    * **Indent Using**: When set to `Space character(s)`, hitting the <kbd>Tab</kbd> key will insert up to that number of space (U+0020) characters, such that the next character will be at the next tab stop; when set to `Tab character`, the <kbd>Tab</kbd> key will insert the literal ASCII Tab (U+0009) character.
         - This setting affects only what is typed _after_ the setting is changed; turning this option on does not automatically change Tab characters that are already in your document.
 To convert already-existing Tab characters, you may use a search-and-replace or use the built-in [**Edit > Blank Operations**](../editing/#edit-menu) commands.
-        - Example: When `☐ Replace by space` is not set, then hitting the <kbd>Tab</kbd> key will insert the single Tab character in the file which will be _displayed_ as a gap wide enough to align the text to the next tab stop, as shown on the left of the image.
-When `☑ Replace by space` is set, hitting the <kbd>Tab</kbd> key it will insert enough literal space characters so that the next character (after the spaces) will be aligned at the next tab stop, as shown in the right of the image.
+        - Example: When set to `Tab character`, hitting the <kbd>Tab</kbd> key will insert the single Tab character in the file which will be _displayed_ as a gap wide enough to align the text to the next tab stop, as shown on the left of the image.
+When `Space character(s)` is set, hitting the <kbd>Tab</kbd> key it will insert enough literal space characters so that the next character (after the spaces) will be aligned at the next tab stop, as shown in the right of the image.

             ![](../images/edit-tab-stops.png)

             _The image has_ [**View > Show Symbol > Show Space and Tab**](../views/#show-symbol) _enabled to make the tab-characters vs space characters obvious._
+        - Renamed in v8.6.9.
+(Previously called `☐ Replace by space`")
+    * `☐ Backspace key unindents instead of removing single space`: If this is checkmarked, typing <kbd>Backspace</kbd> key when the caret is in the spaces at the beginning of a line will cause the text of the line to shift to the next-earlier tab stop (deleting 1..ℕ spaces, where ℕ is the tab stop size; the number of spaces deleted will be sufficient to move it to the tab stop) -- this makes this <kbd>Backspace</kbd> behave similarly to using <kbd>Shift+Tab</kbd> to unindent.
+If the option is not checkmarked, typing <kbd>Backspace</kbd> key when the caret is in the spaces at the beginning of a line will just delete a single space character.
+(New to v8.6.9.)
 * `☐ Treat backslash as escape character for SQL`: This affects the **Language > SQL** handling of the `\` backslash character.

 ### Highlighting